Securing the Future Against Quantum Hackers

-Kyber operates as a Key Encapsulation Mechanism, a three-step process consisting of key generation, encapsulation, and decapsulation.
-During encapsulation, a sender uses the recipient's public key to generate a ciphertext and a shared secret.
-The recipient then uses their private key to decapsulate the ciphertext and recover the same shared secret.
-This design is inherently "CCA-secure," meaning it remains secure even if an adversary can observe the results of decryption queries.
-This robustness makes Kyber suitable for use in protocols like TLS 1.3, where it can protect web traffic against "Harvest Now, Decrypt Later" attacks.
+Kyber operates as a Key Encapsulation Mechanism, a multi-stage process consisting of key generation, encapsulation, and decapsulation.
+During encapsulation, a sender utilizes the recipient's public key to generate a ciphertext and a shared secret.
+The recipient then uses their private key to recover the same shared secret.
+A critical technical detail of the architecture is its "CCA-security," ensuring that the protocol remains robust even if an adversary can observe the results of many independent decryption queries.
+This discovery established Kyber as a general-purpose tool suitable for high-concurrency environments like TLS 1.3, where it can protect web traffic against "harvest now, decrypt later" strategies.

 Dive Deeper